 - Only four-unit FAS courses taken for a letter grade can count toward Gen Ed requirements.

 - Courses in Expository Writing, language below the advanced level, and Freshman Seminars will not count toward any of the current Gen Ed requirements.
 Please note that not all advanced language courses can count toward Gen Ed requirements: they must engage primarily in critical inquiry to count.
 If you wish to determine if a particular advanced language course can count, you can check the Divisional Distribution for each course in the course description on my.harvard.edu.
 If a Divisional Distribution tag is indicated, it can be used to fulfill Gen Ed requirements in the area indicated.
 To learn more, see Fulfilling AI & CB, Fulfilling SLS & SPU or Fulfilling SW/USW.

 - In certain paired Gen Ed categories (AI/CB, SLS/SPU, SW/USW), a second course in the same category or in its pair will meet the Gen Ed requirements for the entire pair, or you may receive credit for a departmental course not previously approved for Gen Ed credit for one category per pair.
 In order to receive this credit, you must first take a Gen Ed course or departmental course that is currently approved for Gen Ed credit.
 Credit can then be given retroactively, as appropriate, for a departmental course from the relevant academic division.
 To learn more, see Fulfilling AI & CB, Fulfilling SLS & SPU or Fulfilling SW/USW.

-- Math, Applied Math, Computer Science, and Statistics courses can count for EMR, but cannot count for SLS or SPU.
+- Math, Applied Math, Computer Science, and Statistics courses can count for EMR, or SLS/SPU, but not both.